Match Review

 Q: please review the game.

-It was a tough game, but I think our desire to win was stronger than the opponent's, which led to the result.
+A, It was a tough match, but I believe the fact that everyone’s desire to win was stronger than the opponent’s led to the result.
 It was good that we were able to fight tough in a difficult away game.
-In various situations, if we don't have the same understanding on the pitch, it can lead to situations like conceding a goal.
-It's something we need to reflect on.
+In various decision-making situations, if everyone on the pitch does not share the same understanding, it can lead to moments like the conceded goal.
+This is a point we need to reflect on.

 Q, please look back on the scoring scene.

-A, when a good ball came, I had a good feeling and confidence to score from set pieces.
-I also thought that there would always be gaps in the opponent's defense.
-I was relieved when it went into the goal.
-I think that in the future, it will be necessary for the team to score goals in situations where we can finish the game firmly.
+A, when a good ball comes, I had a good feeling and confidence in scoring from set plays.
+I believed that gaps in the opponent's defense would definitely appear.
+I was relieved that it went well into the goal.
+I think that scoring in decisive moments and firmly closing out the match is something the team will be required to do going forward.

 Q, there was a consistent focus on building up behind the opponent throughout the entire match.

-A, we distributed the ball with the image of dropping it behind the opponent's high line.
-It was a part that the opponent didn't like and also a team's aim.
-Personally, I was conscious of actively aiming for a chance after receiving the ball.
+A, since the opponent's line was set high, I distributed the ball with the image of dropping it behind them.
+It was a part they disliked and also a team strategy.
+I myself was also conscious of actively aiming whenever there was a chance after receiving the ball.

 Q: please review the game.

-I didn't have the opportunity to start in the league games, but I always kept in mind that I could play in the game like today and prepared for it through daily training.
-It would have been the best if I could decide the game with my own assist or goal, but I'm glad I was able to firmly score as the penalty kick taker in the penalty kick shootout.
+A, I hadn’t had the opportunity to start in league matches, but I always kept in mind the chance to play in games like today and prepared through daily training.
+It would have been best if I could have decided the match with my own assists or goals, but I’m glad I was able to firmly convert as a penalty kick taker.

 Q, throughout the 120 minutes, the strengths of Shuhei TOKUMOTO were evident.

-Both Taishi Brandon NOZAWA and Teppei OKA have been demanding the ball to be sent to them more and more, and I have confidence in my play after receiving the ball.
-I think being able to play with the belief that bringing out our strengths will lead to victory has been a positive factor in our progress.
+A, I was constantly asking both Taishi Brandon NOZAWA and Teppei OKA to send the ball to me more and more, and I am confident in my play after receiving the ball.
+I believe that being able to play with the mindset that showing my strengths leads to victory was a key factor in moving things in a positive direction.

 Q, however, the late goal made the game difficult.

-It was a goal that could have been prevented.
-I think we can fix it and move on to the next game.
-We will be playing against Gamba Osaka in the league in 3 days, and then we will face Sagan Tosu in the league next Friday.
-I want to share the challenges with the whole team.
-We just need to trust our attacking players and the defenders need to defend tenaciously.
+A, it was a goal that could have been prevented.
+I believe it is something we can correct and build on for the future.
+We will face Gamba Osaka in the league match after just three days of rest, and next Friday, we will play against Sagan Tosu in the league.
+I want the entire team to share these challenges.
+Besides that, I think it is important to trust the attackers and for the defensive players to defend tenaciously.

 Q, it seems that the team has gained the ability to score even in a disadvantageous game situation.

-There were many chances to score additional points in today's match.
-It is important to pay attention to details from practice, and to take advantage of winning and making corrections in difficult matches like today's.
-I hope to build on this for the next match.
+A, there were many opportunities to score additional goals even in today’s match.
+It is important to pay attention to details from practice, and I want to view winning and making corrections in a difficult match like today as a positive, and carry that forward to the next game.

 <Tetsuhiro OKA>